 The Galen Institute believes that:

-- Consumers and their physicians should have authority and responsibility over health care decisions supported with information about costs and choices
+- Consumers and their physicians should have authority and responsibility over health care decisions supported with transparent and accessible information about costs and choices

 - A vibrant free market that supports innovation will encourage research and will lead to lower costs, expanded choice, and increased access to better medical care, including the newest technologies.

 - Educate policymakers about the dangers that government control over the health sector pose to our economy and our society

 - Attract new audiences to our message through the use of our popular newsletters, our websites, coalitions we facilitate, and a variety of communications tools.

-The Galen Institute has been and remains on the cutting edge in offering ideas and studies to educate the public, opinion leaders, and legislators about the benefits of putting consumers in charge of making decisions about the health coverage that is best for them and their families.
+Galen has been and remains on the cutting edge in offering ideas and studies to educate the public, opinion leaders, and legislators about the benefits of putting consumers in charge of making decisions about the health coverage that is best for them and their families.

-The Galen Institute was founded by Grace-Marie Turner (then, Arnett) in 1995 to promote a conversation over free-market ideas in the health sector.
+The Galen Institute was founded by Grace-Marie Turner (then, Arnett) in 1995 to promote an informed conversation over free-market ideas in the health sector.
 Our first major conference was held on Capitol Hill in Washington, D.C., in March of 1996, and was entitled “A Fresh Approach to Health Care Reform.”
 The papers presented at the conference were developed into chapters and later were published in Empowering Health Care Consumers through Tax Reform, a peer-reviewed volume published by the University of Michigan Press.
 We have been actively involved in educating the debate over every major health policy initiative since then.

 The Galen Institute continues to facilitate an active policy conversation among participants in the Health Policy Consensus Group, including our latest policy recommendations in Health Care Choices 20/20.

 The institute has published numerous landmark papers.
-One of the first was titled “Uninsured Rates Rise Dramatically in States With Strictest Health Insurance Regulations.”
+One of the first was “Uninsured Rates Rise Dramatically in States With Strictest Health Insurance Regulations.”
 It provided solid evidence to state legislators that their infatuation with state health insurance regulations and coverage mandates harmed their citizens by driving up the cost of health insurance and forcing more people to become uninsured.